Code-Cruncher-Omega/swe-4743-spring-2026-oo-design-project/README.md

 `docker compose up`

-This starts the app services only; tests are not executed automatically by `docker compose up`.
+This starts the app services only; tests are not executed automatically by `docker compose up`

 To run tests manually, use the dedicated compose test services: